1640s In the settlements in the Dutch colony of New Netherlands are Catholics, English Puritans and Lutherans, as cited by Father Isaac Jogues

 1671: Bernhardus Arensius is installed by Fabritius as pastor of congregation.
 Pastor Fabritius leaves for Delaware after having difficulty with the congregation.
 Pastor Arensius d.
 1691.

-First church building is erected on Broadway, outside the city wall, where Trinity Episcopal now stands
+First church building is erected on Broadway, outside the city wall, where ,it is believed by some historians, Trinity Episcopal church now stands

 May 22, 1674: Deed is given for land South of Rector Street and Broadway.
 New building is erected and serves congregation for more that 50 years.

 1701: Rudman, Swedish pastor, at the end of his ministry in Pennsylvania and Delaware, is called to serve the Dutch churches in Manhattan and Albany.
-He works on Justus Falckner into responding to the call of God in entering into the Holy Ministry.
+He works on Justus Falckner, who was a student of theology under A. H. Francke at the University of Halle in 1693, into responding to the call of God in entering into the Holy Ministry.

 Nov 24, 1703: Justus Falckner is ordained by Rudman in Gloria Dei (Old Swedes’) Church, Philadelphia. (first Lutheran minister ordained in America)